Roxane Wong……………………….22-year-old great-granddaughter of Wong Wei Jing

 Yes, my first time.
-I’ve been here—traveled through that weird fog—eight times now, and I cried the first time I saw this view.
+I have been here—traveled through that weird fog—eight times now, and I cried the first time I saw this view.
 And I guess you cry for the same reason.
-You and I know what’s coming between now and our time, and for obvious reasons it makes us cry.
+You and I know what is coming between now and our time, and for obvious reasons it makes us cry.
 This is part of why I brought you here.”

 “And the other part?”

 Geomancer man sighs and takes a deep breath.

 “The other part.
 The other part is this: